ilhan007/ui5con25-handson/docs/1_Getting_Started.md

 # Getting Started

-UI5 Web Components provides tools for bootstrapping a project using the `@ui5/webcomponents-package`.
-It sets up a project skeleton with a demo web component, TypeScript and JSX support, and a development server.
+`UI5 Web Components` provides tools for quickly bootstrapping a new project using the `@ui5/webcomponents-package`.
+It sets up a project skeleton that includes a demo web component, TypeScript and JSX (TSX) support, and a development server.

 <br>

 ## 1. Create New Project

-Open your terminal in any folder on your file system and use the @ui5/webcomponents-package to initialize the project:
+OOpen your terminal in any folder and initialize a new project using the `@ui5/webcomponents-package`:

 ```sh